sksry/drehmal-transposition/README.md

 **3. What happens if you teleport to a player that does not want to be teleported to?**

 Tell them to either deal with it or change their name to something 16 characters long.
-You emerge from a player teleport with 8 seconds of Slowness I and Weakness IV, so the only advantage you have is the element of surprise (and even then, only with Invisibility, as you are blinded upon teleport).
+You emerge from a player teleport with 8 seconds of Slowness I and Weakness V, so the only advantage you have is the element of surprise (and even then, only with Invisibility, as you are blinded upon teleport).

 **4. Can you teleport back from the Terminus or teleport another player to you?**